YV3399/E-jet-family-YV/Documentation/guide.markdown

   provide real-world ATIS, but only for supported airports in the US), AUTO (uses HOPPIE if available, DATIS otherwise), and OFF (turn off the ATIS backend).
+- **PROGRESS**.
+This setting controls whether the aircraft will generate OOOI (Off, Out, On, In) events, and if so, how it sends those.
+Currently, the only supported backend is HOPPIE, but you may not want to send OOOI events when not flying online, even if the Hoppie plugin is running, so you can turn it off here.
+The progress configuration line also allows you to select a receiving station other than the airline code from your flight ID (default is "AUTO", which uses the first 3 characters from your own callsign).

 The "FREEFORM" (TELEX) and "PREDEP CLX" features always use HOPPIE if available, and will not function otherwise.